eiffel-community/eiffel-intelligence/wiki/markdown/artifact-published-event-aggregation.md

 # ArtifactPublishedEvent Aggregation

-Consider an artifact has been published and EiffelTestCaseStarted event is generated as follow:
+Consider an artifact has been published and EiffelArtifactPublished event is generated as follow:

     {